AdobeDocs/experience-platform.en/help/segmentation/tutorials/create-a-segment.md

 This tutorial requires a working understanding of the various [!DNL Adobe Experience Platform] services involved in creating audience segments.
 Before beginning this tutorial, please review the documentation for the following services:

-- [!DNL Real-time Customer Profile](../../profile/home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
+- [[!DNL Real-time Customer Profile]](../../profile/home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
-- [!DNL Adobe Experience Platform Segmentation Service](../home.md): Allows you to build audience segments from Real-time Customer Profile data.
+- [[!DNL Adobe Experience Platform Segmentation Service]](../home.md): Allows you to build audience segments from Real-time Customer Profile data.
-- [!DNL Experience Data Model (XDM)](../../xdm/home.md): The standardized framework by which [!DNL Platform] organizes customer experience data.
+- [[!DNL Experience Data Model (XDM)]](../../xdm/home.md): The standardized framework by which [!DNL Platform] organizes customer experience data.

 The following sections provide additional information that you will need to know in order to successfully make calls to the [!DNL Platform] APIs.